fusionpbx/fusionpbx-docs/source/features/features.rst

 Voicemail
 -----------

 Has ability to copy voicemails for other voicemail boxes when receiving a voicemail.
 Additional features include voicemail to email and voicemail IVR.
+Forward add intro, check box for multi-delete.

 Voicemail to Email
 -------------------